Tech-Curriculums/101-PCB-Design-With-Eagle/01Eagle-Collecting.md

 Eagle Collecting
 ================

-Gotta catch... more libraries I say.
+Gotta catch all the parts.

 In this section we'll go over adding libraries to Eagle from Github.